Bug report #17185

 as said that is what's happening. just that the save partly fails and the failing parts are kept and the successful parts can't be undone.

-#20 Updated by Giovanni Manghi about 7 years ago
+#20 Updated by Giovanni Manghi over 7 years ago

 Jürgen Fischer wrote: